Using a Wheelchair for Back Pain: Guide to Relief & Mobility

 What Causes Back Pain?

-Before talking about using a wheelchair for back pain, let’s see the most common reasons for lumbar discomfort.
+Before talking about using a chair for back pain, let’s see the most common reasons for lumbar discomfort.

 Usually, back pain is the result of strain, sprains, or injuries when you overstretch your muscles, tendons, and ligaments, lifting a heavy object, bending, or twisting.